JasonSilvestri/JSopX.MauiHybridNetCore/README.md

 ### Corequisites

-There are additional project resources from the [jSilvestri.com BETA v 2024 JSopX™ Open ProjectX Collection](https://github.com/JasonSilvestri/JSopX.OpenProjectX.git) that required in order for the The `JSopX.MuiHybridNetCore` Project to run as expected.
+There are additional project resources from the [jSilvestri.com BETA v 2024 JSopX™ Open ProjectX Collection](https://github.com/JasonSilvestri/JSopX.OpenProjectX.git) that required in order for the The `JSopX.MauiHybridNetCore` Project to run as expected.

 I encourage all who visit to dive in as much as you like, perform peer reviews, engage, and have fun!
 Conversely, to ensure all apps run as expected, you will need to know some of the following technologies: